-The outcome of IVF treatment depends primarily on the intrinsic quality of eggs and sperm rather than the performance of an IVF clinic.
-Reproductive treatments cannot improve the egg and sperm quality, but patients’ close adherence to reproductive health guidelines can result in an improved capacity of eggs and sperm to result in a healthy baby.
+Reproductive treatments cannot improve the quality of eggs and sperm, but patients’ close adherence to reproductive health guidelines can enhance the capacity of eggs and sperm to result in a healthy baby.

-Since IVF success depends much more on the quality of eggs than the quality of sperm, the egg quality should be optimized as much as possible before IVF treatment begins.
-Keeping the future mother’s weight within a normal range significantly contributes to optimizing egg quality.
+Since the success of IVF depends more on the quality of eggs than the quality of sperm, it is important to optimize egg quality before starting IVF treatment.
+Maintaining a healthy weight range for the future mother significantly contributes to optimizing egg quality.

 Increased maternal weight can have a profound negative effect on the IVF procedure and its outcome.
-A healthy normal adult's Body Mass Index (BMI) is between 18.5 and 24.9, the overweight range is 25.0 to 29.9, and obesity is 30 and above.
+A healthy adult’s Body Mass Index (BMI) falls between 18.5 and 24.9, while the overweight range is 25.0 to 29.9, and obesity is 30 and above.
 Increased BMI can have several negative impacts on IVF treatment:

 - More medication needed to stimulate the ovaries

-Women with BMI over 25 typically need above average amount of medication to stimulate their ovaries for In Vitro Fertilization, yet they still may develop a suboptimal number of eggs.
+Women with a BMI over 25 typically require a higher amount of medication to stimulate their ovaries for In Vitro Fertilization, yet they may still produce a suboptimal number of eggs.

 - Lower egg quality

-High BMI disrupts glucose-insulin metabolism, which plays a crucial role in maturing and developing eggs within the ovaries.
+High BMI disrupts glucose-insulin metabolism, which plays a crucial role in the maturation and development of eggs within the ovaries.

 - The safety of the egg retrieval procedure

-The egg retrieval procedure is done as a transvaginal egg aspiration with ultrasound guidance.
+The egg retrieval procedure is performed as a transvaginal egg aspiration with ultrasound guidance.
 With increasing BMI, the quality of ultrasound images deteriorates.
-For safety during the egg retrieval at Bay IVF, the patient’s weight must be no greater than the following high limits (BMI of 29):
+For safety during the egg retrieval at Bay IVF, the patient’s weight must not exceed a BMI of 29.

 - Decreased uterine receptivity

 Multiple studies have shown that increased female weight can negatively affect the quality of eggs.
-Until recently, it has not been clear whether increased weight may also lower the receptivity of the uterus.
-A large study of almost 10,000 cycles of donor egg In Vitro Fertilization showed that the probability of live birth was reduced with each BMI increase of the recipient mother.
+Until recently, it was unclear whether increased weight might also lower the receptivity of the uterus.
+A large study of almost 10,000 cycles of donor egg IVF demonstrated that the probability of live birth decreased with each BMI increase of the recipient mother.

 - Increased risk of baby’s heart defects